Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 Thrush, also known as vulvovaginal candidiasis (VVC), is a common vaginal condition caused by an overgrowth of Candida species, most commonly Candida albicans.

-Recurrent vulvovaginal candidiasis is generally defined as three or more episodes of symptomatic, confirmed vulvovaginal candidiasis within a 12-month period.
+Many women will experience thrush at some point in their lifetime.
+Recurrent vulvovaginal candidiasis is generally defined as three or more episodes of symptomatic, confirmed thrush within a 12-month period.

 Why Does Thrush Keep Coming Back?